naltun/thxborsyn-docker-fix/README.txt

 Everything below line 14 was written by github.com/borsyn and was posted to Issue #31546 on github.com/moby/moby.
 I am hosting this solution here so I can leverage it in the future.

-This script is in the public domain
+This script is in the public domain.

 Godspeed, brave soul.